Desperado/cypress_cucumber_example/README.md

 [cypress-io/cypress#3323](https://github.com/cypress-io/cypress/issues/3323)

-Our advice is to not use the "run all" in the GUI - which would be slow once you have enough .feature files anyway.
+The advice is to not use the "run all" in the GUI - which would be slow once you have enough .feature files anyway.
 Running through cypress run (for CI use) works as described.